govuk-react/govuk-react/ACCESSIBILITY.md

 ## Server side rendering

 We would recommend using server side or universal rendering for a React application due to benefits of performance and robustness.
+Our understanding is that if you need to meet the UK Government Service Standard then you must use server side rendering.

 ## Building a service